SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 In short, I would break the experience down to the following:

-* DO not engage in long running tasks, unless it is for a specific component.
+* Do not engage in long-running tasks, unless it is for a specific component.
 * Spend time with the AI, just doing "Continue" as I did in this experiment is generally a bad idea.
-* Look to smaller and distinct tasks to get that you need, either through direct prompting (comments in code) or through chat.
+* Look to smaller and distinct tasks to get what you need, either through direct prompting (comments in code) or through chat.
-* Mix and match and find what works for your style.
+* Mix and match to find what works for your style.
 * Do not be afraid to let the AI generate a method/refactor, but then rework the implementation yourself and delete the AI's code.
-It will NOT be offended (YET)
+It will not be offended (yet).

 > [!CAUTION]
 > If you do rewrite or replace the AI's generated code between prompts/questions, **ALWAYS** ask it to read back the code or class again.
 >
 > Remember, the AI is stateless and uses only its own history for the next prompt, if you do not get it to check the latest state it will **ASSUME** it is still how the AI generated it!

-Have fun and live long and prosper.
-I may return for another AI lesson later!
+Have fun, and live long and prosper.
+I may return with another AI lesson later!

+> [!NOTE]
+> Fun fact, I tried to get the AI to do a quick spelling/grammar check on this guide, WOAH, was I so wrong to do that :D